mrtpk/mrtpk.github.io/_posts/2021-08-09-Padding-in-TensorFlow.markdown

 number\_of\_padding\_along\_width = (output\_width - 1) * stride\_along\_width - input\_width + kernel\_width
 $$

-Now that we have the number of padding along the height, we have to decide number of padding that we need to apply on top and bottom of the input array.
-In TensorFlow, the padding for top and bottom are calculated as follows,
+Now that we have the number of padding along the height, we have to decide the number of paddings that has to be applied on the top and bottom of the input array.
+In TensorFlow, the padding for the top and bottom is calculated as follows,

 $$
 top\_padding = \lfloor \frac{number\_of\_padding\_along\_height}{2} \rfloor